Impossible is my hashtag

 Innovation has captivated my interest since I was a boy.
 It never stopped driving me to innovate.

 At age four, my father gave me a concertina.
 Being extremely curious, I cut it open to see what’s inside.
 It was disappointing to see nothing but an empty space.
 The only interesting thing was the metal pieces, but nothing that looked like creating music.
 When my mother found out she was about to be very angry, I was told later.
-But my father stopped her as he was very impressed with me trying to “sneak into this device to find out how it works.
-All that was left for me from this scene: It’s OK to be curious and trying to find out everything.
+But my father stopped her as he was very impressed with me trying to “sneak” into this device to find out how it works.
+The learning: It’s OK to be curious and trying to find out everything.
 Fast forward: My very first blog post was about innovation.

-Eventually, I decided to find out what innovation really is, how it is made, where it comes from, and when innovation s really innovation.
+Eventually, I decided to find out what innovation really is, how it is made, where it comes from, and when innovation is really innovation.
 My first book about innovation, “Innovations Paradigm,” was more or less a collection of all thoughts, findings, relations, experiences, and effects from innovation I could find.
 On one side, it touches briefly on the 12,000 years of innovation history, and on the other side takes the latest understanding from neuroscientists how ideas get formed and composed in our brain.
-It became the base material for my second book (in the making), “Your Innovative Mind”.

 “Impossible is my hashtag”

-The future is the only timespan we can influence.
-And humans did so, for the past 12,000 years, once we understood to farm and harvest, built buildings, organized ourselves in larger groups, and later began with the industrial revolution.
+The future is the only time-span we can influence.
+For the past 12,000 years, once we understood to farm and harvest, built buildings, organized ourselves in larger groups, and during the industrial revolution we leveraged this ability to influece our surrounding for our benefit.
 With an ever-deeper understanding of our mind, our neural network, our DNA, and more we are on the verge of an intellectual revolution.

-Human evolution is nature’s best bet to let biological life survive beyond the lifespan of the planet it descends from.
+This evolution is nature’s best bet to let biological life survive beyond the lifespan of the planet it descends from.
 The research for alternative inhabitable planets has already begun.
-Earth is our nest – one day we will literally learn to fly and explore the universe for all reasons we already know today, limited space on earth, population growth, risks from asteroids, resource limitations such as water, fresh air, uranium, lithium, and so forth.
+Earth is our nest – one day we will literally learn to fly and explore the universe for all reasons we already know today.
 Think big, think bold, and outside the nest (box).
 “Impossible is my hashtag”

 “The Silicon Valley Podcast” by Shawn Flynn (Nov 2020)